 • Picking between in-state and out-of-state colleges

-If you can live near the college, rent-free, or at low cost, then this is likely the most cost-effective choice.
-Perhaps you have family members who, although they can’t otherwise help you with college, will allow you to live with them while you pursue your education.
-Or maybe you could rent a cost-effective apartment near a community college or other school that doesn’t require freshmen to live in a dorm.
+If you can live near the college rent-free, or at low cost, then this is likely the most cost-effective choice.
+Perhaps you have family members who live near a college and will allow you to live with them while you pursue your education.
+Or, maybe you could rent a low-cost apartment near a community college or other school that doesn’t require freshmen to live in a dorm.

 Public colleges are, generally speaking, less expensive than private colleges.
 Tuition and fees for the 2022-2023 academic year averaged $39,400 at private colleges and $28,240 at public colleges (for out-of-state residents).
 Prices get even more reasonable if you attend school in your home state and receive in-state tuition — the average cost of in-state tuition and fees was $10,940.

-In general, in-state universities are more affordable than going out of state.
-But the difference between out-of-state and in-state students can vary widely, so check into your colleges of choice for confirmation.
-Factor in traveling costs for out-of-state options and also consider online college programs where you can take classes no matter where you are located.
+Generally, in-state universities are more affordable than going out of state.
+But the difference between tuition for out-of-state and in-state students can vary widely, so check into your colleges of choice for confirmation.
+You’ll also want to factor in traveling costs for out-of-state options and consider online college programs where you can take classes no matter where you are located.